 - Fiat Lenders deposit their fiat into the platform

-- We assume Credissimo fiat pool is included for providing instant fiat loans
+- We assume the Credissimo fiat pool is included for providing instant fiat loans

 - Crypto Borrowers can borrow from the Crypto Investment Pool.
-It’s possible that OTC contracts are used with institutional investors
+The main borrowers are institutional investors, and OTC contracts can apply

 - We suspect that Crypto Collateral is lent out as well to earn the extra interest to the lenders (lending rates are higher than the borrowing rates)